For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 And so, with a fair few house viewings already under their belts, Oscar and his friends went to look at the property they'd eventually end up living in.
 Despite some issues, they were keen on the house – not least because of the "seemingly nice kitchen" and four bathrooms between the seven of them.

 The house wasn't in the greatest shape.
-There was a lot for clutter around the house, but we were reassured once the tenants had moved out and taken their stuff out it would be much better (and to be frank, all seven other student houses we visited were messy too, so we didn't think too much of it).
+There was a lot of clutter around the house, but we were reassured once the tenants had moved out and taken their stuff out it would be much better (and to be frank, all seven other student houses we visited were messy too, so we didn't think too much of it).

 The agent promised to improve some other things before we moved in, including putting new carpet on the stairs, having the place professionally cleaned and repainting the rooms.